marcomaida/treecode/README.md

 # Treecodes

 Like QR codes, but with trees!
+Visit the [demo website](www.maida.me/treecode).

 ## Quick start